TimIvashenko/GKE-Assignment/README.md

 ## Kubernetes Manifest files for the Nodeapp.js deployment on cluster

+prerequisites : OpenSSL self signed tls.crt and tls.key to be used as secrets on the manifest file

 Using the GCP Cloudshell I run and create all needed manifest files (deployment,service,HPA,ingress,backend,networkpolicy,secret)